oimodeler/oimodeler/README.md

 >:warning: In early development.
 Partially implemented:
->* oimModel: Working with gray and chromatic models defined in Fourier plane
->* oimData class: No filtering, no optimization of data
+>* oimModel: Fourier and image plans components.
+Chromaticity and time dependence of components and parameters.
+>* oimData: only interferometric data
+>*oimDataFilter: Wavlengths range cut, datatype selection
->* oimSimulator: Simulated data and chi2 computation (no filtering no flagging yet)
+>* oimSimulator: Simulated data and chi2 computation with filtering
 >* oimPlot: Basics plots of oifits data (see example below)
->* oimUtils: Spatial frequencies, baseline name, length and PA
+>* oimUtils: mainly helpers for oifits format (get information, create new tables...)